na-na-hi/renget/archive/ChrPrompt.md

 >Well, I can't say for sure what was my first home, but now the guild is our home, and I'm happy with it, but mayybe in the future I'd like a real house, I've heard that the head houses are the fashion around here.

 **Fynn**
--What does JUSTICE mean to you?
+What does JUSTICE mean to you?
+>Well, I guess I'd say.... theres no exceptions if its someone close to you committing a crime, you shouldn't just let them get away with it just cause their your friend or family.
+At least, that's how I've always seen it
--Have any skills from the human world translated to the Pokemon world?
+Have any skills from the human world translated to the Pokemon world?
+>I can still tackle like I used to and still restrain others, even if it's a bit awkward now.
+Still good a questioning, but I'm not sure how effective that'll be in this world kinda most interested in the new things I could do
--Are you looking for a partner?
+Are you looking for a partner?
 Are there any guildmons you'd work alongside?
+>Maybe, I'm still scooping out the others, trying to see what their like, you know.
+But if I had to say what kinda traits I want from them, it would be...
+Someone who's both reliable and not afraid of anything hell they could mean or a bit odd just someone who won't run away when theres trouble.
 I heard someone say you used to be a cop, right?
 Have you been studying how the legal system works in the Pokemon world?
+>I've looked into it a little.
+You don't know how relieved I was to find out it's somewhat similar to back home, but I want to get stronger before I try getting involved in stuff like that don't want to be dead weight

 **Tooca**
 As far as you've found, does the pokemon world have any spices that are totally new to you?
 Is it missing any familiar ones?